You are here

 Appetite for Perfection: Bib Gourmand Restaurants in Washington, DC

-Dine at these affordable gems featured in Washington, DC’s Michelin Guide
+Dine at these affordable places to eat featured in Washington, DC’s Michelin Guide.

 If DC had a culinary Mount Rushmore, José Andrés would certainly be on it, so it’s fitting that the acclaimed chef has four restaurants that achieved Bib Gourmand status (and you can tour all of them with the Tour de José).
 China Chilcano, situated in Penn Quarter, serves up a delightful rendition on Peruvian food, which also features flavors from China and Japan.
 Relish in the combination and Andrés’ mash-up skills, and you’ll leave without completely emptying your wallet.

 Another Andrés attraction, Jaleo first opened in the same Penn Quarter neighborhood back in 1993, helping to enliven DC’s downtown along the way.
 The sleek and stylish eatery serves up some of the finest tapas in the District, as well as Spanish paellas.
 Drinks pair perfectly with the plates, as you can choose from Spanish wines, sherries, sangria and cocktails to make your (affordable) meal perfect.

 It’s no surprise that this cozy neighborhood abode received Michelin Guide love.
 A woodfire-powered kitchen, bucolic decor and a menu filled with Italian favorites make it Bib Gourmand-worthy.
 Pasta lovers will have difficulty resisting dishes such as mezze rigatoni with fennel sausage ragu or squid ink linguini, while those hankering for seafood can savor caramelized scallops or grilled swordfish.